 Foreign securities risk.
-The trust will invest in foreign securities.
+The trust invests in foreign securities and ADRs.
+ADRs are issued by a bank or trust company to evidence ownership of underlying securities issued by foreign corporations.
 Securities of foreign issuers present risks beyond those of domestic securities.
 The prices of foreign securities can be more volatile than U.S. securities due to such factors as political, social and economic developments abroad, the differences between the regulations to which U.S. and foreign issuers and markets are subject, the seizure by the government of company assets, excessive taxation, withholding taxes on dividends and interest, limitations on the use or transfer of portfolio assets, and political or social instability.
 Other risks include the following:

 - Enforcing legal rights may be difficult, costly and slow in foreign countries, and there may be special problems enforcing claims against foreign governments. - Foreign issuers may not be subject to accounting standards or governmental supervision comparable to U.S. issuers, and there may be less public information about their operations. - Foreign markets may be less liquid and more volatile than U.S. markets. - Foreign securities often trade in currencies other than the U.S. dollar.
-Changes in currency exchange rates may affect a trust's net asset value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
-An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of a trust to decline.
+Changes in currency exchange rates may affect the trust's net asset value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
+An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of the trust to decline.
 Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in a trust's foreign currency holdings.